iesnoth/portfolio/README.md

  for the bulk of the coding, then gutted it for my own purposes.
 I do not claim to have come up with all this on my lonesome.
 However, I did learn A LOT from doing this, and will be documenting my notes here and throughout the code, where appropriate.

+PORTFOLIO IS STILL UNFINISHED.
+I can't figure out how to get it to work with the ArtPieces.js array.
+It feels like it should be a simple answer, but I'm too stressed to figure it out right now.

 ## What I learned:
 12/08/2022